Sue and David Smith were both just toddlers when they contracted polio in 1949. But it was this devastating disease that would bring them together.

 David and Sue Smith on their wedding day in 1973.

 David and Sue were lucky.
 They recovered and have been able to live full, active lives; David worked as accountant while Sue was a teacher.
-They also have two grown-up sons, Adam, 40, and Oliver, 38, and are now the proud grandparents of four children, aged 9, 6, 5 and 2.
+They also have two grown-up sons, Adam and Oliver, and are now the proud grandparents of four children.

 Despite the long-lasting effect polio has had on their mobility, they have never found it to have a negative impact on their family life.